AmyXandra/3js-haunted-house/README.md

-# 3js-haunted-house
+# haunted-house-3d
-A 3d haunted house with graves and moving ghosts built with threejs
+A 3d haunted house with  moving ghosts built with threejs